-9.4.15.4 Delivery to Administrative Law Judge
+9.4.16.1 Delivery to Administrative Law Judge.

-The DVDs/CDs should be delivered to the Administrative Law Judge's office on the same day that initial post-hearing briefs are due.
+The electronic media containing the Commission set of exhibits should be delivered to the Administrative Law Judge's office on the same day that initial post-hearing briefs are due.
+It should not be delivered directly to Docket Services.

-10. Trial Procedure.
+10 Hearing Procedure

-10.1 Trial; Order of Examination.
+10.1 Hearing; Order of Examination.

-The order of examination at the trial is as follows (subject to alteration at the pre-trial conference or other changes in the discretion of the Administrative Law Judge):
+The order of examination at the hearing is as follows (subject to alteration at the pre-trial conference or other changes in the discretion of the Administrative Law Judge):

-- (1) Brief Opening Statements - (a) Complainant (limited to one hour) - (b) Respondent (limited to one hour) - (c) Commission Investigative Attorney (limited to half an hour) - (2) Complainant's Case-in-Chief. - (3) Respondent's Case-in-Chief (In the event there is more than one respondent, the order of presentation will be determined at the pre-trial conference.
-Respondents where possible should avoid unnecessary duplication of effort.) - (4) Commission Investigative Attorney's Case-in-Chief. - (5) Complainant's Rebuttal (Complainant's rebuttal, in the discretion of the Administrative Law Judge, shall be limited to the scope of respondent's defense case.) - (6) Respondent's Rebuttal (Respondent's rebuttal, in the discretion of the Administrative Law Judge, shall be limited to the issues for which Respondent carries ultimate burden of proof.)
+- (1) Brief Opening Statements

+- (a) Complainant (limited to one hour)

+- (b) Respondent (limited to one hour)

+- (c) Commission Investigative Attorney (limited to half an hour)

+- (2) Complainant's Case-in-Chief.

+- (3) Respondent's Case-in-Chief: In the event there is more than one respondent, the order of presentation will be determined at the pre-trial conference.
+Respondents, where possible, should avoid unnecessary duplication of effort.

+- (4) Commission Investigative Attorney's Case-in-Chief.

+- (5) Complainant's Rebuttal

+- (6) Respondent's Rebuttal